-If you have asthma, catching a cold may worsen or trigger your symptoms.
-It's important to understand asthma symptoms and cold symptoms and to know which asthma medicines you need to use to prevent asthma flares and asthma attacks.
-The information here about asthma can help you stay well when coping with asthma and a cold.
+When you have asthma, any upper respiratory infection -- like a cold or the flu -- can affect your lungs, causing inflammation and airway narrowing.
+It's important to understand asthma symptoms and cold or flu symptoms and to know which asthma medicines you need to use to prevent asthma flares and asthma attacks.

 What's the Difference Between Asthma and Colds?